Welcome to the Deep Learning for Precision Health Lab

 January 2022

-Vyom's manuscript on the pitfalls and recommended strategies and metrics to suppress fMRI motion artifacts was accepted into Neuroinformatics.
+Vyom's manuscript on the pitfalls and recommended strategies and metrics to suppress fMRI motion artifacts is accepted into Neuroinformatics.
 Excellent work, Vyom!

-Cooper's manuscript deatiling the reproducible neuroimaging features which enable diagnosis of Autism Spectrum Disorder with machine learning was accepted into Scientific Reports.
-Great job Cooper! s
+Cooper's manuscript detailing the reproducible neuroimaging features that enable the diagnosis of Autism Spectrum Disorder with machine learning is accepted into the journal Scientific Reports.
+Nice job Cooper.

 November 2021